AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_reconciliation_attribute"
 >title="Reconciliation attribute"
->abstract="Select the attribute to use to reconciliate data, and confirm."
+>abstract="Select the attribute to use to reconcile data, and confirm."

 Follow these steps to configure the **Reconciliation** activity: